jstrombe19/helloworld_rust/README.md

 OPERATORS

 Rust supports all but two standard operators. +, -, /, *, %, <, > are all supported; ++ and -- are not.

+SHADOWING

+Rust allows users to define multiple variables with the same name in the same scope, with the same or different assigned values.
+This is not the same as making a variable mutable.
+Mutable variables are variables whose assigned values may be changed throughout the course of a program.
+The value is changed, but it is a single variable throughout.
+Shadowing is declaring multiple variables of the same name but with different values.
+Because each variable is unique, each can have a different value - not only within the same data type but even values of different data types.
+Order of operations is paramount with shadowing, as only the most recent variable is accessible at any point in the execution of the code.
+If I have a variable 'd', d1 (the first instance of d) is available throughout the program at any point after its declaration and definition until the second instance of 'd' (d2) is declared.
+After d2 is declared and defined, only d2 is available - access to d1 is no longer available.

+Though this poses some potential pitfalls, it also enables developers to define a single variable to do things like capture user inputs of varying data types, perform basic operations with them, and then overwrite the initial variable with a new instance, saving code effort.
+The code structure and use of the user inputs must be identical in this instance, but it simplifies otherwise complex solutions.